On the multi-stage shortest path problem under distributional uncertainty: Introduction

-In this section we briefly describe our construction of the ambiguity set $\mathcal{Q}$ (and thereby reiterate some basic ideas developed in our previous study \cite{Ketkov2021}).
-Also, we formulate some research questions that need to be addressed when the problem unfolds in stages.
+In this study we design a multi-stage version of DRSPP, which is based on the related one-stage model in \cite{Ketkov2021} but allows to capture a successive revelation of distributional information to the user.
+In this regard, we first discuss our construction of the ambiguity set and the objective function for the one-stage problem.
+Next, we formulate some research questions that need to be addressed when the problem unfolds in stages.

-Let $G: = (N, A, \mathbf{c})$ be a directed weighted connected graph, in which $N$ is a set of nodes, $A$ is a set of directed arcs and $\mathbf{c} = \{c_a, a \in A\}$ is a nonnegative cost vector.
-In the sequel, a person who traverses between some source and destination nodes in $G$ is referred to as a \textit{user}.
-On the other hand, we use a term \textit{attacker} to specify a person who controls a distribution of the cost vector $\mathbf{c}$.
-Thus, the decision variables, $\mathbf{y}$, and the uncertain parameters, $\mathbf{c}$, in our model are given, respectively, by the incidence vector of a path selected by the user and the vector of arc~costs.
+\textbf{One-stage problem.} We consider a weighted connected directed graph $G := (N, A, \mathbf{c})$, where $N$ and $A$ denote its sets of nodes and directed arcs, respectively, and $\mathbf{c} = \{c_a, a \in A\}$ is a nonnegative cost vector.
+We also denote by $s \in N$ and $f \in N$ the source and the destination nodes in $G$, respectively.
+Then a standard \textit{risk-neutral one-stage} DRSPP can be formulated as: